MindTouch/SGMLReader/ReadMe.md

 them with *sgmlreader*.
 You may also email bugs, feedback and/or feature requests to <a href="mailto:clovett@microsoft.com">Chris Lovett</a>.

-Please email bugs, feedback and/or feature requests to Chris Lovett.

 If you fix an issue, please submit follow these guidelines:

 1. Make sure the code formatting is **identical** to the existing code formatting.